Students milled back and forth through the Great Hall beneath floating candles and a cloudless, dusk sky.

 ‘No need to look so nervous Harry.
 There’s nothing you need to worry about except the Triwizard Tournament.
 You have your OWLs next year, too and I expect you to perform quite spectacularly on them.’

-So I do not need to die for another year and a half at least.
+So I don’t need to die for another year and a half at least.
 If he’s not lying.
 Harry studied Dumbledore’s expression.
 He doesn’t seem to be.
 He’s no reason to lie, anyway.
 He doesn’t know I know.

 ‘You can return to your studies or to trying to discover the clue to the second task, Harry,’ Dumbledore said.